 At Belltown Power, we recognise a fundamental part of good project development is early consultation to ensure local communities and stakeholders are given the opportunity to provide feedback and are kept informed of a project’s progress.

-Following feedback and further work by the team the proposal was amended and a second round of public consultation took place in January 2023: you can view the updated exhibition here - see Virtual Exhibition Round 2.
+The first exhibition in June 2022 can still be viewed here Virtual Exhibition 1.
+We took the feedback from the first consultation and used it to develop the project further, which we then presented during a second round of public consultation in January 2023: you can view the second round exhibition here - see Virtual Exhibition Round 2.

-You can still register as a local supplier, or request a call back from one of our team.
+You can still register as a local supplier, or request a call back from one of our team if you have a specific question or concern.

 Belltown Power is committed to providing material benefit to the communities that host them.
 To ensure this happens we will use local supply chain wherever possible.
 There are a wide range of services and suppliers required to build and operate a wind farm including but not limited to